activeyawcontrol/simrig-evolution/README.md

 ## I don't want to read all this noise, despite the charming and snarky tone.
 What lessons did you learn that other people can use?

 * Skip to the good stuff.
 You'll save money in the long term.
- * I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
+** I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
- * I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
+** I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
 It did not turn out great.
 Not terrible, it was fine, but it's not a button box I will want to keep forever.
 * Consider whether you really want direct drive.
 One of the things I like about it is basically infinite wheel choice (there aren't a lot of options in the Thrustmaster universe).
 But even on an SC2 Sport, I'm never using 100% of the force.
 If I had to go back to the T300RS wheelbase/wheel, I'd be fine.
 * Simucube 2 wireless has been 100% reliable for me so far.
+* Two little sort of stupid things that make me happy:
+** The 3d-simgear flag
+** The Simucube premium power-off button

 ## Version 0.0